sahib/rmlint/docs/install.rst

     $ pacman -S git scons python-sphinx
     $ pacman -S glib2 libutil-linux elfutils json-glib
+    # Optional dependencies for the GUI:
+    $ pacman -S gtk3 python-gobject librsvg

   There is also a `PKGBUILD`_ on the `ArchLinux AUR`_: